 Although it doesn’t come in any exciting colors, the cone is transparent.
 It allows your dog to be able to see around him.

 One thing to note is that this option does not have padding on the outer edge, but it does have extra neck padding for your pooch’s comfort.
 Velcro straps make it easy to put on and remove.

 Fabric dog cones

-Fabric dog neck cones work well for dogs that aren’t as likely to test the limits of the cone (soft sides may tear more easily than hard sides).
+Fabric dog neck cones work well for dogs that aren’t as likely to test the limits of the cone.
+Soft sides may tear more easily than hard sides.

 They’re also good for dogs that won’t settle down if they wear a hard cone.
 There are numerous models of comfy cone for dogs.

 Some fabric neck cones are not only useful, but also super cute (think of a cone that looks like a lion’s mane) – there’s nothing wrong with taking advantage of an otherwise sorry situation, right?

 Here are two highly rated fabric neck cones that we found on Amazon:

 Contech ProCone Recovery Collar

 The soft, yet flexible material of the Contech Recovery Collar will keep your pet as comfortable as possible while they are healing from an injury or surgery.